Who Are the NBA’s Active Leading Rebounders?

 By 1956-57, every team in the league averaged at least 100 possessions nightly.
 Combine that with a league shooting percentage of 38.7%, and there were mountains of rebounds to grab.

-So it’s not a surprise the game’s two most prolific rebounders are from the 1950s and 1960s, the fastest-paced era in NBA history.
+It’s no surprise the game’s two most prolific rebounders are from the 1950s and 1960s, the fastest-paced era in NBA history.
 Wilt Chamberlain is the all-time leader with 23,924 boards.
 Bill Russell is close behind with 21,620.
-No other player tops 20,000, and no active player is in the top 10 all-time.
+No other player tops 20,000.
+No active player is in the top 10 all-time.

 LeBron James is the NBA’s active rebound leader